stevenlandis/website/src/pages/posts/dragonCurve.md

 # Iteration IV: C++

 Junior year of college began and I had a sudden desire to re-write the fractal in C++.
-I intended for this to be the final language because c++ is the fastest next to C.
+I intend for this to be the final language because C++ is the fastest next to C.

 This version would have no expenses spared: The fastest algorithm.
 The best positioning logic.
 The best output format.

 ## The Fastest Algorithm

+I haven't figured out a better `getTurn()`, but it turns out centering the fractal in the screen is a harder problem than generating the fractal in the first place.

 To make this drawer run blazingly fast with billions of points, I had to streamline the auto-positioning logic and I got it down to `O(n log(n))` with the following steps:

 1. Calculate the path given a base shape and the number of iterations.
 2. Calculate the [Convex Hull](https://en.wikipedia.org/wiki/Graham_scan) of the path which makes the algorithm `O(n log(n))`.